Uses

 Bäikal: a lightweight CardDAV and CalDAV server I use to sync contacts across devices (as Proton doesn't sync with local contacts).
 Ente Photos: end-to-end encrypted and open-source photo storage and management.

-bunny.net: an affordable and altogether user-friendly CDN & DNS host.
+bunny.net: affordable & user-friendly CDN & DNS host.
 I host the images for my site with them and use their optimizer/transforms heavily.

 Backblaze: my go-to web storage platform.
 I use it to host the images for my site, back up my laptop, archive data, and back up Coolify databases.

-NextDNS: a privacy-focused, set-it-and-forget-it DNS service.
+NextDNS: privacy-focused, set-it-and-forget-it DNS service.
 I use their security features on my home network and a profile with strict ad-blocking rules on all of my devices.
+Definitely saves on bandwidth